jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-runtime-access-guide.md

-# AdapTable Key Concepts Guide
+# AdapTable Run-Time Access Guide

-This guide is designed to help new users get up and running quickly with the key concepts and objects in AdapTable.

-## Adaptable State / Predefined Config

-to do

-## Adaptable Options

-to do

-## Adaptable API

-to do

-## How It Fits Together

-to do
+Most of the work required by developers in regard to AdapTable is, obviously, done at Design-Time.

+This list typically includes downloading and installing AdapTable, integrating it into your code, setting up AdapTableOptions and writing any Predefined Config you want so your instance is 'pre-loaded' with the correct objecs.

+However there are a number of ways that developers can access and leverage AdapTable for the benefit of users.
+These include:

+- the Adaptable Api: blah
+- the Adaptable Api: blah
+- the Adaptable Api: blah
+- the Adaptable Api: blah

-## Demo
+## Demos

-To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).
+Visit the [AdapTable Demo Site](https://demo.adaptabletools.com/adaptablestate) to see a number of state-related demos

 ## Help